post-self/post-self.ink/content/about/_index.md

 -----

+For more discussion, conversation, and community, feel free to join the [Discord server](https://makyo.io/ps-discord) or [Telegram group](https://makyo.io/ps-telegram).

 As an open setting, everything is free to use for your own purposes under a Creative-Commons 4.0 Attribution license.
 These stories wouldn't be what they are without the contributions of others; if you would like your work included here or simply have further questions, please feel free to [get in touch](https://makyo.is).